-It may be incidentally noted that in the absorption process oil has to be cooled at one stage and heated at another.
+Moreover, it should be remarked that the gas absorption plant is an excellent example of up-to-date industrial practice.
+We have seen that the whole plant is ingeniously contrived to secure a continuous process.
+In this process oil has to be cooled at one stage and heated at another.
 In order to secure economy of fuel, heat interchangers are utilised whereby the heat abstracted from the oil that has to be cooled is made to warm the oil that has to have its temperature raised in distillation.
 A similar economical use of heat interchangers occurs in many other operations of the Company, notably in the refineries.